1. The bun has been around since the 1920s...

-"Sweden is very trendy right now, and since 'fika' is a Swedish tradition that makes it even more cool," Swede Anna Brones – co-author of the book 'Fika: The Art of the Swedish Coffee Break' published in the US in April – said earlier this year.
+"Sweden is very trendy right now, and since 'fika' is a Swedish tradition that makes it even more cool," Swede Anna Brones – co-author of the book 'Fika: The Art of the Swedish Coffee Break' published in the US in 2015 – told The Local that year.

 6. But the tradition is more controversial than you might think

 Despite being known for their generally active and outdoorsy lifestyle, the Swedes have a sweet tooth that extends not only to cinnamon buns.
 According to the Swedish National Food Agency, the average Swede eats on average 37 kilo added sugar a year, which has led to a big debate suggesting that politicians should introduce a tax on the sweet stuff.